Arp-G/learning-rust/IMP.md

 *Single-threaded reference-counting pointers*

-Shared references in Rust disallow mutation by default, and Rc is no exception: you cannot generally obtain a mutable reference to something inside an Rc.
-If you need mutability, put a Cell or RefCell inside the Rc; see an example of mutability inside an Rc.

 Usually we can have only one owner to a value however there might be instances where we require a value to be owned by multiple owners.

 Rc<T> or reference counting provides shared ownership of a value of type T, allocated in the heap and keeps track of the number of references to a value which determines whether or not a value is still in use.